-This class is for students at the intermediate-level or higher who want to sound more natural when speaking English.
+For students at the intermediate-level or higher who want to sound more natural when speaking English.
 Activities will focus on increasing student awareness of the sounds of American English, improving intelligibility, and producing speech more fluently.
 Required: Instructor consent.